a-ast/itinerary/akeneo/akeneo-for-devs.md

 ## Final word

 Tagged services and events are not the only ways of extending an Akeneo application.
-You can find many other ways to implement your features inside Akeneo PIM: e.g., you can add new types of reference data, implement custom API endpoints, programmatically add new measures and many other things.
+You can find many other guides how to implement your features inside Akeneo PIM: e.g., you can add new types of reference data, implement custom API endpoints, programmatically add new units of measures and many other things.

-The fact that Akeneo is a Symfony application means unlimited space of...
+The fact that Akeneo PIM is a Symfony application also means all advantages of Symfony are included: high extensibility, ease of use and debugging, excellent documentation, thousands of existing bundles, technical blog posts and articles.